Swarthmore College: Rankings

-Swarthmore ranked fourth among all institutions of higher education in the United States as measured by the percentage of graduates who went on to earn Ph.D.s between 2002 and 2011.
+Swarthmore ranked third among all institutions of higher education in the United States as measured by the percentage of graduates who went on to earn Ph.D.s between 2013 and 2022.

-In 2009, 2010, 2011 and 2013, Swarthmore was named the #1 "Best Value" private college by The Princeton Review.
-Overall selection criteria included more than 30 factors in three areas: academics, costs and financial aid.
-Swarthmore was also placed on The Princeton Review Financial Aid Honor Roll along with twelve other institutions for receiving the highest possible rating in its ranking methodology.

 Admissions

-The college is considered by U.S. News & World Report as "most selective,” with 10.7% accepted of the 9,383 applicants during the 2016–2017 admissions cycle.
+The college is considered by U.S. News & World Report as "most selective", with 10.7% of the 9,383 applicants accepted during the 2016–2017 admissions cycle.
 The number of applicants was the highest in the college's history and among the highest overall of any liberal arts college.
 The college saw increases in the number of underrepresented students, first-generation college students, and international students.
 The college reports that "Twenty-five percent of the admitted students are among the first generation in their family to attend college" and "Of the admitted students attending high schools reporting class rank, 94 percent are in the top decile".
-The class of 2022 admissions statistics have been fully released, where 13,012 applicants resulted in 1013 admits for an admit rate of 7.78%.
+The class of 2028 admissions statistics have been fully released, where 13,065 applicants resulted in 975 admits for an admit rate of 7.46%.

-In 2012, The Princeton Review gave Swarthmore a 99 out of 99 on their Admissions Selectivity Rating.

-Graduates

-At Swarthmore, 15% of earners of undergraduate degrees immediately enter graduate or professional school, and, within five years of graduation, 75% of alumni enter these programs.
-Alumni of the school earn graduate degrees most commonly at institutions that include Harvard University, the University of Pennsylvania, Yale University, Princeton University, Brown University, the University of Cambridge, Columbia University and the University of Chicago.
-At graduate programs, the most common fields for Swarthmore graduates to enter are math & physical sciences, humanities, social sciences, life sciences and engineering.

-PayScale reports that Swarthmore graduates have an average starting salary of $70,800 and an average mid-career salary of $142,900, making their salaries the 31st highest among all college and university graduates with only a bachelors.
-This puts them above larger institutions such as Vanderbilt, Brown and Johns Hopkins—ranked 70th, 33rd and 95th, respectively.
-Swarthmore is also ninth among liberal arts colleges alone.